adamsilver/fdpb/01-a-registration-form.md

 #### 3. In-context Errors

-We also need to put the relevant error message beside the field.
-This saves users from having to repeatedly check the summary panel at the top of the page which is likely to include scrolling up and down.
+We need to place the relevant error message next to the field.
+This saves users scrolling up and down the page in order to check the error message, which keeps them moving down the form.

 ![In-context Errors](.)

-Once again, the messages are coloured red by convention and colour blind users are catered for thanks to the inset border on the left hand side.
 The message is placed above the field and inside the label.
-Placing it above the field reduces the chance of the message being obscured either by the browser's autocomplete suggestions or by mobile on-screen keyboards which show on focus.
+Placing it above the field reduces the chance of the message being obscured by the browser autocomplete panel or by the on-screen keyboard.

 ```html
 <div class="field">